PatrickCombe/yoCloneApp/README.md

 # Yo Clone App

 This is a simplified clone of the Yo app that lets you send a simple "Yo" message to friends.
 The app was built using React Native and Expo XDE for compatibility with iOS and Android.
-The app features pull-to-refresh, swipe gesture to move between screens, and persistent login.
+The app features pull-to-refresh, swipe gesture, and persistent login.
 It references an API built by Horizons School of Technology.

 ## Screenshots